mr7brown/agb.github.io/pages/mydoc/style_guide/2_grammar/second_person.md

 ---
 title: Second Person Versus First Person
 keywords: "Style Guide, Grammar, Technical Writing, Technical Editing, Second Person"
+summary: "In technical writing it's important for it to be clear who or what is performing an action.
+For this reason, documents are typically written in the second person (you) rather than the first person (I/we).
+This page contains some examples of writing in the second person."
 sidebar: style_sidebar
 permalink: second_person.html
 toc: true
 folder: mydoc
 ---

-In technical writing it is important for it to be clear who is performing an action.
-For this reason, documents are typically written in the second person "you" rather than the first person "I/we."
-This may not always be the case, but regardless if the content is written in second person or first person, your reader should be clear who or what is perfoming an action.

 ## Examples